The Whitefire Chronicles

 Despite the size of the mainland and the smaller surrounding islands, there are only really three 'rulers' of this entire region.
 They are known as the Three Crowns, because the title of King was so besmirched by the Fae that none would deign to claim that title.

 The first of these is Crown Balor, who rules the northern-most part of the continent.
-His lands are the least fertile, and over the last five years there has been a rise in the appearance of monstrous sea creatures to the west and raids by aggressive Dragons along his north-eastern shore.
-His people have been struggling, and as a result he ordered the annexation of several villages along the border of the nation to the south.
+His lands are the least fertile, and over the last five years there has been a rise in the appearance of monstrous sea creatures to the west and raids by Farothi pirates along his north-eastern shore.
+His people have been struggling, and as a result he ordered the annexation of several villages along the border of the central region.
 This has been met with international disapproval, which has halted nothing.

 Finally, there is Crown Leland of the southern nation, whose court is a hotbed of inventors and thinkers.
 It was his court that invented and publicized the technology for dirigible airships, and have been working tirelessly to expand on that technology in hopes of creating a new source of revenue and international political leverage for their small and relatively poor country.

-Capital of the north-west, this city is famous for the Greatship Fleet, which sail out into the deepest ocean waters for whaling and deep-sea fishing expeditions.
+Capital of the north-west nation, this city is famous for the Greatship Fleet, which sail out into the deepest ocean waters for whaling and deep-sea fishing expeditions.
 It is also the home of traditional Sea-Worship, and the sailors here are notoriously superstitious.

 If there is a single city that could stake the claim of being the scientific capital of the world, Alindein might be it.
 People from this city are known equally for their cleverness and their eccentricity, which often comes together in their hobbies.
 The birthplace of modern dirigible travel, this si the home to the world's first (and only) Airship Port.